 There is nothing more beautiful than experiencing and getting to take in the incredibly delicate cultural history of Taipei.
 Spend a few hours taking pictures and enjoying the artwork, this is definitely an experience you’ll want to remember!

-- Why it’s awesome: The Liberty square serves as Taipei cities choice of meeting area since the time it was built.
+- Why it’s awesome: The Liberty square serves as Taipei cities default meeting area since the time it was built.

 - Cost: Free